matteobaccan/owner/docs/importing-properties.md

 }
 ```

-In the above example, the properties file specified by the use will override the
+In the above example, the properties file specified by the user will override
-properties loaded by `@Sources` if there is overlapping between the properties
+the properties loaded by `@Sources` if there is overlapping between the
-names.
+properties names.
+This approach is used by many command line tools, that allow the user to specify
+a configuration on the command line that overrides the default one.